barrelhead/browser-support-tool/README.md

 - Video recordings are limited to 5 minutes to maintain reasonable file sizes
 - The extension requires specific Chrome permissions:
   - cookies, browsingData, storage, debugger, tabs, activeTab, downloads
+- When using System Theme, the tool will automatically update if your OS switches between light and dark mode

 ## Installation